javascript-tutorial/en.javascript.info/1-js/06-more-functions/07-settimeout-setinterval/article.md

 As a simpler example -- here's a counting function from `1` to `1000000000`.

 If you run it, the CPU will hang.
-For server-side JS that's clearly noticeable, and if you are running it in-browser, then try to scroll and click other buttons on the page -- you'll see that whole Javascript actually is paused, no other actions work until it finishes.
+For server-side JS that's clearly noticeable, and if you are running it in-browser, then try to scroll and click other buttons on the page -- you'll see that whole JavaScript actually is paused, no other actions work until it finishes.

 ```js run
 let i = 0;